The time you spend with your therapist is purely for and about you. In this busy world, it is a time for reflection and self care.

 Ultimately therapy offers you the experience of sharing with someone who is non-judgemental and empathic and who actively listens to what you have to say.
 The time you spend with your therapist is purely for and about you.
 In this busy world, it is a time for reflection and self care.

 To book a FREE initial 20 minute consultation, you can call me in confidence on 07960 084831.
 If I cannot take your call, please leave a message and I will call you back as soon as I can.
 When doing so, please let me know if it is OK to leave a message for you.
 Alternatively, you can contact me using the Get In Touch page.
 I can usually see you within a week.
-There is no obligation to commit to therapy with me after this session, this session is to explore if we can work together.
+There is no obligation to commit to therapy with me after this session, this session is to explore if we would like to work together.

 Counselling gives you an opportunity to share thoughts and feelings with someone who is trained to listen to both spoken and unspoken communications.
 Issues I have commonly worked with at Devon McDonald Counselling include, but are not limited to: